RumataEstorish/TizenWearableWebCommon/README.md

 At this moment some codes are not documented and described and without samples.
 Please, be patient, or investigate them by youself.

-Don't be rude - I hate javascript and if you want to support very old devices, you have to stay old javascript.

 ### Compatibility
 All codes works from Gear 1 till Galaxy Watch Active 2 and later, so main purpose is backward compatibility.